gotson/komga/DEVELOPING.md

 - `jooq-codegen-primary`: generates the jOOQ DSL.

 `bootRun` needs to be run with a profile or list of profiles, usually:
-- `dev`: when testing with a blank database
+- `dev,noclaim`: when testing with a blank database
-- `dev,localdb`: when testing with an existing database
+- `dev,localdb,noclaim`: when testing with an existing database

 There are few ways you can run the task with a profile:
 - `./gradlew bootRun --args='--spring.profiles.active=dev'`